This preface contains the following

 - The Cisco Open Network

-Environment Platform Kit (Cisco onePK) version 1.1.0 is supported in this
+Environment Platform Kit (Cisco onePK) version 1.1.0 is supported in Release

 - Support for onePK devices in